AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 #### System type {#system-type}

-Value passed in the system_type field of the BIND PDU.
+Value passed in the `system_id` field of the BIND PDU.
 Some providers need a specific value here.

 #### Simultaneous connections {#simultaneous-connections}

 In Adobe Campaign Standard, it defines the number of connections per SMS thread and per MTA process.

-The number of MTA process is determined by the TechOps deployment (usually there are 2 MTAs and 1 thread).
-The number of threads can be changed in the config-instance.xml file.

 Total connections formula for Adobe Campaign Standard: